 It’s the perfect time of year for this Buddha Bowl with Roasted Winter Vegetables by Go Dairy Free.
 A Buddha Bowl recipe that celebrates winter with onions, cabbage, potatoes, squash, and my favorite vegetable of all, Brussels sprouts.
 All served with a lemon tahini sauce for a warm and comforting meal.

-Get this season recipe here.
+Get this seasonal recipe here.

 I can’t get enough of this BBQ Cauliflower Bites Bowl with Tangy Avocado Slaw from Veggies Don’t Bite.
 This delicious bowl is made with oven-roasted BBQ cauliflower and zesty avocado slaw served over Cilantro Lime Quinoa; an incredible flavors combination combined into one amazing Buddha Bowl recipe.